diericx/cronic/README.md

 ## Usage

-### Storing events with bash
+### Storing events

-An example of a bash script storing a new event can be found in the `examples/` directory.
+The `examples/` dir contains a bash script and a python script with examples for storing events.

 ### Docker Compose